Bira/octopus-carnival/_drafts/dfrpg-adventurers-professions.md

 main weapon skills, and lets you chose between two or three "packages" representing the most iconic equipment for the profession.

-Next you have a list of always-present skills related to your character's core competency.
+Next you have a list of primary skills related to your character's core competency.
 Barbarians and scouts are good at outdoor survival, for example, thieves are sneaky, and clerics have to know all about their religion and its enemies.
+New characters always have all the skills from this list.

-And next you have a list of optional secondary skills that represent the kind of stuff every adventurer picks up over the course of their career.
-If they aren't in the previous section this is where you'll find stuff like Stealth, First Aid, Gesture, Knot-Tying...
-There might also be stuff that's related to your specific profession but not considered as iconic or important.
+And next you have a list of optional secondary skills.
+All templates have 7 points to spend here, 1 per skill.
+These are usually the sort of thing every delver learns to do at least a bit, like stealth, first aid, communicating via gestures, tying good knots, and so on.
+They also include things related to the template's profession, but which are a bit more niche.

 ### Spells